-There is no limit to the number of appeals a student can submit if they can document there are new circumstances preventing the student from meeting SAP standards.
+There is no limit to the number of appeals a student can submit if he or she can document there are new circumstances preventing the student from meeting SAP standards.

 SAP appeals must be received by the last date of the semester for which they are appealing their eligibility.
-If a student does not submit an appeal by the deadline they will lose their eligibility for federal and institutional aid and will be responsible for any charges remaining on their account.
+If students do not submit an appeal by the deadline he or she will lose their eligibility for Federal and institutional aid and will be responsible for any charges remaining on their account.

-If a student decides to change their academic major or add a second major they are still responsible for meeting SAP for their program.
+If students who decide to change their academic major or add a second major he or she are still responsible for meeting SAP for their program.
 Only credits that count towards the completion of their new degree can be used in determining whether or not a student has successfully obtained the passing level of 67% successful courses completed out of courses attempted.